mpvanderschelling/BMC-optimizer/README.md

 ## Available commands

-The commands are divided into 4 categories: `show` for showing parameters and data on the screen, `set` for setting parameters to a certain value, `ask` for asking the surrogate model for proposed recipes and `print` for writing the config parameters to a file or exporting the suggested recipes.
+The commands are divided into 4 categories:
+* `show` for showing parameters and data on the screen.
+* `set` for setting parameters to a certain value.
+* `ask` for asking the surrogate model for proposed recipes.
+* `print` for writing the config parameters to a file or exporting the suggested recipes.

 **SHOW**<br>
 `show` 			 show the config parameters<br>
 `show config`		 show the config parameters<br>
-`show data`	 show the entire database<br>
+`show data`	 show the entire database.
+If no data is important, it will ask to `set data`.<br>
 `show <param>`		 show the requested parameter<br>

 **SET**<br>
 `set config`		 import the config parameters from the config file again<br>
+> Warning: this neglects any changes of config parameters during the current session

 `set now`			 set the variable now to the current time<br>
-`set data`		 import a database and set to variable data<br>
+`set data`		 import a database (`*.xlsx`) and set to variable data<br>
-`set materials`		specify the materials you want to investigate (fiber, filler)<br>
+`set materials`		specify the materials you want to investigate (fiber, natural filler)<br>
 `set output`		 specify what you want to optimize for<br>
 `set batch`		 specify the amount of BMC doughs you want to make<br>
 `set <param> <value>`	 set the requested parameter to the requested value<br>